Service Observations with SPIRou

 A - Introduction [Back to Table of Content]

-SPIRou, and the QSO mode
+SPIRou, the QSO mode, and the SNR mode

 SPIRou SPIRou is a near-infrared spectropolarimeter optimized for high-precision radial velocity measurements.
 SPIRou is fiber-fed from the Cassegrain focus of the CFHT and is built to obtain very high radial velocity accuracy, of the order of meters/second over several years.
 SPIRou is designed as an echelle spectrograph that allows to observe a reference spectrum simultaneously to the object of interest.
 The SPIRou Cassegain unit includes a polarimeter to measure the polarization of the incident light and derive linear or circular polarization states of the observed target.
 The SPIRou spectrograph is embedded in a cryogenic vessel cooled down to a temperature of 80 K and stabilized at a precision below 2 mK.
 The spectrograph provides YJHK spectra from 0.95 to 2.35 microns in a single shot, at a spectral resolution of ~75,000.